muydanny/backend-curriculum-site/module3/lessons/testing_tools_for_api_consumption.md

 ## Mocking Network Requests

 The [setup branch](https://github.com/turingschool-examples/house-salad-7/tree/testing-setup) for this class has implemented a test to ensure that we are able to hit our API and display some data from the response.
-However, our test is actually hitting the Propublica API every time it runs.
+However, our test is actually hitting the Congress API every time it runs.
 There are many reasons we wouldn't want to do this:

 1. We could hit API rate limits much faster.
 2. Our test suite will be slower.